Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 ## Histograms and density plots

 Histograms and density plots are critical to understanding the underlying structure of data.
 Using a point estimate such as an average is a good way to misinterpret data.
 Learn to think in distributions.
+When you are at the DMV look at the line of customers and think about their heght distribution.
+Do this everywhere else too.
 The following two graphs are called with simple commands: _geom_histogram_ and _geom_density_.

 ```r